 7. Study the professionals.

-As with all writing endeavors, the more you read, the better.
-And when you read film reviews that you like (or don’t like), think about why.
-Use your critical eye to consider why one reviewer has a hundred thousand followers and another only has two.
-Be sure to read the publications where you’d like your writing to appear as a template for your reviews, and don’t forget to read the submission guidelines.
-A few examples of film review professionals include Rotten Tomatoes, Roger Ebert, and Film Comment
+Then, read film reviews for some of your favorite films.
+Determine which style of review you like and don’t like.
+Question why, and use your critical eye to consider why one reviewer has a hundred thousand followers and another only has two.
+If you’re looking to be featured on a website or a magazine, read the publications where you’d like your writing to appear as a template for your reviews, and don’t forget to read the submission guidelines.
+A few examples of film review professionals include Rotten Tomatoes, Roger Ebert, and Film Comment.

 8. Reread, rewrite, and edit.